 Toyota Yaris Cross hybrid reliability & safety rating

-Toyota’s excellent track record for reliability and the Yaris supermini’s five-star crash-test rating bode well here
+Toyota's excellent track record for reliability and the Yaris Cross' five-star crash-test rating bode well here

-The Yaris Cross has yet to go through Euro NCAP's battery of crash tests, however, we don’t expect it'll perform poorly given the closely related Yaris hatchback’s five-star rating, which was awarded in 2020.
+The Yaris Cross went through Euro NCAP crash-testing in late 2021, securing the maximum five-star rating.
+That wasn't surprising given the closely related Yaris hatchback’s five-star rating, which was awarded in 2020.
 Similarly, Toyota's excellent reliability record gives us confidence that the Yaris Cross should be trouble-free to own.

 Toyota Yaris Cross hybrid reliability & problems